datacamp/authoring/docs/courses/guides/exports.md

 # Exports

 For video exercises on **DataCamp**, there's a possibility to add several types of extra data -- also called **exports**.
-Adding them will enhance student's experience in the campus app.
+Adding them will enhance student's experience in the Learning interface.
 These exports are closely related to videos built with the **Slides Interface**.

 However, with some extra **steps** you can also generate these exports for video exercises not using the **Slides Interface** -- also called traditional videos.
 The following steps are required for exports to work for traditional videos:

 1. Your course needs to have video exercises for this to have any effect
-2. Go to the **Settings** tab in the [Content Overview](../interface/content-overview.md) page
+2. Go to the **Settings** tab in the [Content Overview](/interface/content-overview.md) page
 3. Scroll down to find the **Videos** section.
 In this section make sure the checkbox "Add traditional video to projector" is checked and hit "Update Settings"
 4. At this point, it's best to do a manual build.
 The Teach App should automatically make a commit to your repository.
 This commit should add "projector_key" attributes to the video exercises that don't have a "projector_key" already